Skip to contents

 • A data frame representing a "data grid" or "reference grid".
 Predictions are then made for all combinations of the variables in the data frame.

 terms at least requires one variable name.
-The maximum length is four terms, where the second to fourth term indicate the groups, i.e. predictions of the first term are grouped at meaningful values or levels of the remaining terms (see values_at()).
+The maximum length is five terms, where the second to fifth term indicate the groups, i.e. predictions of the first term are grouped at meaningful values or levels of the remaining terms (see values_at()).
 It is also possible to define specific values for focal terms, at which adjusted predictions should be calculated (see details below).
 All remaining covariates that are not specified in terms are "marginalized", see the margin argument in ?predict_response.
 See also argument condition to fix non-focal terms to specific values, and argument typical for ggpredict() or ggemmeans().

 ci_level